or-fusion/pyomo_simplemodel/README.md

 | NLP/MINLP | NO | YES |
 |Column-wise | YES | NO |

-NOTE:  The **SimpleModel** class illustrates the basic steps in formulating and solving an optimization problem, but it is not meant to serve as a replacement for Pyomo.
+The **SimpleModel** class illustrates the basic steps in formulating and solving an optimization problem, but it is not meant to serve as a replacement for Pyomo.
 Pyomo models supports a much richer set of modeling components than simple objectives and constraints.
 In particular, the **Block** component supports the expression of hierarchical models with nested structure.
-The SimpleModel class only supports a simple, flat optimization problems.
+The **SimpleModel** class only supports a simple, non-hierarchical optimization problems.

 ### Developers